Post-Secondary Education Funds

 By mail: postmarked by May 1st

 1515 Cherry Street

 By email: firstname.lastname@example.org with Post Secondary in subject line

 By fax: (215) 241-7045 with cover sheet addressed to Post Secondary Grants

-Applications, if complete, will be considered by the Post Secondary Working Group in mid-May.
+Applications, if complete, will be considered in mid-May.
 Applicants are responsible for submitting complete applications with all attachments.
 Notification letters will be mailed by July 1 to all applicants.
 Grant checks, paid directly to individual recipients, are mailed by August 15.

 The Mary Jeanes Fund was established in 1896 by the Jeanes family estate “to aid deserving young Friends to procure an education, also to assist them to obtain the necessary course to prepare them for teaching by loaning money without interest, to be returned by them as soon as able.”
 The Fund was minuted in 2013 to be entirely a grant fund.